mlresearch/v124/_posts/2020-08-27-chickering20a.md

 ---
 title: Statistically Efficient Greedy Equivalence Search
-abstract: "{We establish the theoretical foundation for statistically efficient variants of the Greedy Equivalence Search algorithm.
+abstract: We establish the theoretical foundation for statistically efficient variants of the Greedy Equivalence Search algorithm.
 If each node in the generative structure has at most $k$ parents, we show that in the limit of large data, we can recover that structure using greedy search with operator scores that condition on at most
   $k$ variables.
-We present simple synthetic experiments that compare a backward-only variantof the new algorithm to GES using finite data, showing increasing benefit of the new algorithm as the complexity of the generative model increases.}"
+We present simple synthetic experiments that compare a backward-only variantof the new algorithm to GES using finite data, showing increasing benefit of the new algorithm as the complexity of the generative model increases.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: chickering20a
 month: 0
-tex_title: "{Statistically Efficient Greedy Equivalence Search}"
+tex_title: Statistically Efficient Greedy Equivalence Search
 firstpage: 241
 lastpage: 249
 page: 241-249